This post may contain affiliate links. Read the full disclosure

 Best Place To See The Great Barrier Reef

 Although the Great Barrier Reef technically spans over 2000 km, there are still select sections of the reef that are sure to offer a more enriching experience for first-time visitors.
-And some of the coastline alongside the reef are the best places to visit in Queensland.

 So where should you stay when looking to explore the reef?